hazelcast/hazelcast-reference-manual/src/Map-Persistence.md

 <br></br>
 #### Loading Keys Incrementally

-If the number of keys to load is large, it is more efficient to load them incrementally than loading them all at once.
+If the number of keys to load is large, it is more efficient to load them incrementally rather than loading them all at once.
 To support incremental loading, the `MapLoader.loadAllKeys()` method returns an `Iterable` which can be lazily populated with the results of a database query.

 Hazelcast iterates over the `Iterable` and, while doing so, sends out the keys to their respective owner members.
 The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface, in which case `Iterator` is closed once the iteration is over.
 This is intended for releasing resources such as closing a JDBC result set.